 It's SAT day at West Beverly High.
 Donna is twitching nervously, so David does his best to offer her some final words of encouragement.
 Tony Miller attempts to mock Kelly for being labeled a slut in the Back Story segment, but Steve orders him to get lost.
 Brenda arrives on campus looking stressed and sheepish.
 She tries to talk to Donna, but Donna just gives her a cold stare and stonily recites the advice of the SAT review course instructor: "Scan, discard, select, move on."
 Ouch.
 Kelly is equally as standoffish and gives Brenda the stink-eye as she bitchily announces that she has a test to take.
 Steve just glares at Brenda and says nothing.

 West Lompoc High School.
 Dylan slouches into the unfamiliar school and registers himself so he can take the SAT there.

 The Peach Pit.
 Donna is regaling everyone with the boring story of how she got more time to complete the SAT because of her learning disability.
-Steve must also be learning disabled, because apparently he now realizes how badly he screwed up a major portion of the test.
-Nikki enters the diner, and Donna calls her over and invites her to join them.
-But when Nikki notices Brandon sitting with the group, she backs away and tells Donna she doesn't want to intrude.
-Brandon, who clearly feels like a shit-heel for the way he snapped at her the other day, asks to speak with her alone.
-They go to the back room, and he apologizes for blowing up at her the other day...and assures her that it was very unlike him.
-He tells her she's a nice person, that he likes her, and then moves in for a smooch.
-Nikki looks happy and kisses him back.
-The two return to the restaurant part of the diner, and he chivalrously offers to treat her to a milkshake...if she can decide on the flavor, that is.
+Steve must also be learning disabled, 'cause apparently he now realizes how badly he screwed up a major portion of the test.
+Nikki enters the diner, and Donna calls her over and invites her to join them...but when Nikki notices Brandon sitting with the group, she backs away and tells Donna she doesn't want to intrude.
+Brandon, who clearly feels like a shit-heel for the way he snapped at her the other day, asks to speak with her in the storage room.
+He apologizes for blowing up at her the other day, and assures her that it was very unlike him.
+He tells her she's a nice person, that he likes her, then moves in for a smooch...and Nikki looks happy and kisses him back.
+The two then return to the restaurant part of the diner, and he chivalrously offers to treat her to a milkshake...if she can decide on the flavor, that is.